pnnl/neuromancer/examples/lightning_integration_examples/README.md

 * PyTorch boilerplate code is removed, thus increasing the accessibility of the NeuroMANCER library.
 For example, the user doesn't need to deal with details instantiating a PyTorch Dataloader() class.
 * Increased modularity on the data portion: Lightning caters towards modularity often found in "traditional" scientific experimental design.
 In the Lightning workflow, the user is expected to define a "data_setup_function" that is fed into the LightningTrainer().
 The user can easily swap out, or modify generation of, the datasets from run-to-run.
 * Automatic GPU support: Lightning allows for easy migration to running training on the GPU.
 It even allows for multi-GPU training with a simple keyword argument change.
 Most of all, .to(device) calls are no longer required.
-* Other features include automatic logging, easy profiling integration, and ability for the user to define own training logic without boilerplate
+* Other features include hyperparameter tuning with wandb, automatic logging, easy profiling integration, and ability for the user to define own training logic without boilerplate